skbolton/boundaries-talk/README.md

 We need an in house solution for managing a backlog of features/issues which would allow teams to plan sprints around the backlog.
 The MVP includes being able to create users, issues, teams and sprints.

-## A Few Business rules
+## Structure

-Users should belong to a team
+- Users belong to teams
-Every issue created should have a reference to who created it and when.
-Every sprint should be tied to a team.
+- Issues belong to users.
+- Sprints belong to teams.

+## Business Rule

-Sprints can only be created if the team doesn't currently have an active sprint.
+- Sprints can only be created if the team doesn't currently have an active sprint.

-## Features to implement next

-Being able to add issues to sprints
-Marking Issues as resolved
-Closing sprints